Building a Better Vaccine Locator – with Google Maps and Spatial IQ

 Objectives of work:

-Through AppGeo’s Spatial IQ program, PA’s Department of Health and Human Services (HHS) obtained the guidance and technical support they needed to migrate and improve an existing Vaccine Locator application.
+Through AppGeo’s Spatial IQ program, Pennsylvania’s Department of Health and Human Services (HHS) obtained the guidance and technical support they needed to migrate and improve an existing Vaccine Locator application.
 PA HHS had an existing Esri-based Vaccine Locator app that was having trouble keeping up with heavy loads of traffic.
 They reached out to AppGeo for assistance moving the app onto Google Maps for improved performance.
 The decision to leverage Google technology was made given the scalability of the Google Maps platform and ease with which new data could be flowed into the application.

 “The folks at AppGeo did a great job on assessing our needs based on our limited knowledge with Google Maps.
 They provided clear solutions when needed, but they also provided us with general guidance so that we could attempt to solve the issues ourselves and save hours.” – State of Pennsylvania Health and Human Services